 Vacuum ability

-Neither the Stihl BR 800 C-E MAGNUM® nor the Echo PB-9010T has the ability to vacuum leaves.
-Thus, you will require another method of leaf collection.
+Both the Stihl BR 800 C-E MAGNUM® and the Echo PB-9010T lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.

 TL;DR